lizhanmit/learning-notes/kafka-note/kafka-note.md

 ![anatomy-of-a-topic.png](img/anatomy-of-a-topic.png)

-- Lead partition: handle writing data to the topic.
-  - Will be written firstly.
-- Other slave partitions: handle reading data from the topic.
-  - Will be written after lead partition.
-- Different topics can have different configurations of the amount of partitions.
+Different topics can have different configurations of the amount of partitions.

-- If all the consumers subscribing to a topic belong to the same consumer group, each message is delivered to only one consumer.
+If all the consumers subscribing to a topic belong to the same consumer group, each message is delivered to only one consumer.

+Each server acts as a leader for some of its partitions and a follower for others so load is well balanced within the cluster.

 ### Broker